Managing Dairy Cattle Rations to Reduce Nutrient Loss & Optimize Milk Production

 - For cows to produce lots of milk, they need to eat a diversity of nutrients such as proteins, minerals, and fats.

-- Any excess nutrients they receive can subsequently end up in their waste which can impact local air and water quality.
+- Any excess nutrients they receive can subsequently end up in their poop and pee which can impact air and water quality.

 So, what can we do about greenhouse gases and water quality issues from dairy production?
-Research in nutrition through optimizing animal health and milk production has allowed farmers to implement these practices and significantly decrease the environmental footprint of milk.
+Optimizing dairy cattle nutrition, animal health, and milk production has allowed farmers to significantly decrease the environmental footprint of milk production.

-There are three ways we can manage dairy rations to improve nutrient losses and decrease greenhouse gas emissions.
+There are three ways we can manage the food dairy cattle consume to decrease nutrient losses and greenhouse gas emissions.

 Cow nutritionists are trained dietitians that create recipes to support cows’ health and milk production.

-- Nutritionists utilize practices known as amino acid balancing where they make a recipe that includes all 10 essential amino acids that a cow needs to maintain health and milk production.
+- Nutritionists create balanced diets that include the correct amount of all 10 essential amino acids (building block of proteins) that a cow needs to maintain health and milk production.

 The same goes for phosphorus.
 Nutritionists can optimize the amount of phosphorus included in the diet so that cows receive the exact amount of nutrients necessary in their feed and nothing extra.

-- Researchers have made significant progress on properly managing nitrogen on farms and ongoing work is determining how to effectively manage phosphorus.
+- Researchers have made significant progress on properly managing phosphorus on farms and ongoing work is determining how to effectively manage nitrogen.

-Fiber—typically from forages—is one of the main feed sources for cow methane production.
-Conversely, dietary fats and grains soak up the molecules that would become methane, allowing cows to utilize that carbon for energy.
-While most dairy farmers are feeding a small amount of grain already, dairy producers can look to incorporate around 6-7 pounds per cow per day to help reduce emissions.
+To produce methane, the microbes in the stomach of cows combine hydrogen and carbon dioxide.
+The digestion of fiber—typically from forages—while necessary for dairy cow health, produces the precursors for making methane.
+Conversely, dietary fats and grains soak up the hydrogen molecules and reduce the methane production per pound of feed consumed.
+While most dairy farmers are feeding a small amount of grain already to accomplish high levels of milk production, dairy producers can look to incorporate around 6-7 pounds per cow per day to help reduce emissions.

-- Dairy cow methane emissions can be reduced by 10-15% with the right combination of feedstuffs.
+- Dairy cow methane emissions can be reduced by 10-15% with the right combination of grain or fat feeding.

-- Many grains require nitrogen fertilizer to be utilized to achieve optimum performance, which results in the production of nitrous oxide, which is more potent warmer than methane.
+- Many grains require nitrogen fertilizer to be utilized to achieve optimum yield, which results in the production of nitrous oxide.

 - Careful consideration must account for the climate impact of growing those feeds and utilize management strategies that can minimize the carbon intensity.